Writing Web Content

 Try to structure your content by using the following standard best practices:

 •A page headline (with a H1 or Heading One tag) that clearly outlines what the page is all about.
 Ideally you will use the keyword or keyword phrase that best describes the page and its content

 •Sub-headings (with a H2 or Heading Two tag) which incorporate your primary keywords or keyword phrases

 Ideally, your written website content should be - Useful, Interesting, Audience-friendly & Inviting

 •Qualify your target audience - by providing informative and relevant information focused on their needs

 •Clearly outline your unique selling proposition - what makes your product or service stand out

 •Generate qualified leads and eliminate time wasters

 •Check for spelling and grammar – ideally get someone else to read it through as they’ll often spot mistakes that would otherwise slip through.
-Nothing ruins a website’s credibility quicker than spelling and grammatical errors.
+Nothing ruins credibility quicker than spelling and grammatical errors.

 Remember – Your potential customers have arrived at your website to find out about your product or service, so it is vital that you provide them with the information they need to make an informed decision about your business.